 One of Smith’s primary objectives is finding the best mix of feed costs to provide customers with optimum return.
-With so much uncertainty in the market lately, including trade wars, Smith’s challenge is to take a long-term approach with producers.
-In January, for example, Smith said he was telling people that 2019 would be a year to remember – a year they’d be telling their grandchildren about – and that was only when the Swine Flu in China was top of mind.
+With uncertainty in the market, Smith’s challenge is to take a long-term approach with producers.

-“We had no idea the trade war was coming after that,” Smith says.
-“There have been so many unforeseen things affecting producers this year.
-It requires us to really have an understanding of the markets and make the best decisions for what’s coming down the road.”
+“We really have to have an understanding of the markets and make the best decisions for what’s coming down the road," Smith says.

 To that end, Smith studies corn and soybean markets and analyzes ingredients for individual pork producers’ needs.
 There may be set nutrient specifications that a pig needs to consume, depending on housing style (confined or pasture setting) – but Smith’s job is to put algorithms to work and come up with the best feed solution.
 Different combinations, coupled with prices of varied ingredients, give him a best-value solution.

 And that’s when Smith’s Doctorate degree in swine nutrition comes into play: either he believes the solution or he doesn’t.
 If he doesn’t, he goes back to work again.